donadelden/ClassificoneBot/Readme.md

 Logs are saved in `log/main.log`.
 At the first run both Spotify and Google will ask for authentication.
 I usually run it inside a screen so I don't need to keep my terminal open.

-# Possible improvements and issues
+## Possible improvements and issues
 - I would love to automatically add the nationality of the artist in the google list, but it is not provided by the APIs.
+Same for genre, even if I'm confident that there should be a way to do so.
 - Adding the most *x* popular song for each album.
 - You tell me!